techspider/jsterm/README.md

 ## How to install

 Just go to releases and select the latest release shown.
+Note that the release is a single, minified JavaScript file.

 ## Known bugs, issues, and missing features